jmce22/WSAA-coursework/project/README.md

-# WSAA-coursework #
+# Project #
-Coursework for the module 'Web Services and Applications' of the HDip in Data Analytics from ATU
+Files relating to the big project for the module 'Web Services and Applications' of the HDip in Data Analytics from ATU.
+(Note: files deployed to Pythonanywhere as part of this project can be found on a separate repository https://github.com/jmce22/deploytopythonanywhere.)

 ---